sadfuzzy/lana-bank/apps/admin-panel/cypress/manuals/governance.md

 ### 3. Add a Member to the Committee {#3-add-a-member-to-the-committee}

-**Test Action:** Open the committee details page, add a new member (admin) to the committee, and verify the action was successful.
+**Flow:** Open the committee details page, add a new member (admin) to the committee, and verify the action was successful.

 #### Steps